 MDHHS offers two versions of the SUDFSP program:

-- SUDFSP
+SUDFSP

-- Utilizing standard contract program requirements, families must meet eligibility listed in the contract
+- Utilizing standard contract program requirements

-- SUDFSP with Motivational Interviewing
+SUDFSP with Motivational Interviewing

 - Funded through FFPSA, families must have FFPSA eligible children in the home

-- Use of Motivational Interviewing helps participants identify their reasons and goals of change in behaviors and reinforce that change is possible.
+- Use of Motivational Interviewing helps participants identify their reasons and goals of change in behaviors and reinforce that change is possible

-- This program is six months long to support the positive reinforcements of change.
+- This program is six months long to support the positive reinforcements of change

 Parent Partners